Updated on September 15, 2023

 I was searching through the image library in Cricut Design Space and found some adorable 3-D pine cones.
 I decided to make a beautiful holiday wreath that I can use for the fall or winter holiday season.

-- Cricut Explore
+- Cricut Machine

 - 12 x 12 Cutting Mat

-- Cricut Scraper
+- Scraper Tool

-- 1 sheet peach paper (small roses)
+- Cardstock, 1 sheet each*

-Please note, some of the smaller shapes can be with 8 1/2 x 11 card stock or paper or even a scrap sheet.
+* Please note, some of the smaller shapes can be with 8 1/2 x 11 card stock or paper or even a scrap sheet.